agroecometrics package

 Returns:

-agroecometrics.equations.model_gdd(temp_avg: ndarray, temp_base: float, temp_opt: float | None = None, temp_upper: float | None = None, duration_time: float = 1.0) ndarray[source]
+agroecometrics.equations.model_gdd(temp_avg: ndarray, temp_base: float, temp_opt: float | None = None, temp_upper: float | None = None, time_duration: float = 1.0) Tuple[ndarray, ndarray][source]

-Model how many growing degree days have passed
+Model how many growing degree days have passed.

 Parameters: